News Archive

 DECEMBER '04

-STUDIO SALFORD AT THE KINGS ARMS FOR ANOTHER YEAR
+STUDIO SALFORD AT FOR ANOTHER YEAR

 We are at the King's for another year at this brilliant pub - real ale, real people.
 Cheers to everyone at the King's Arms for all their help & support : Mike, Dave, Jon, Ken, Rose, Justina, Jackie, Aaron, Petra, Becks, Katie, Chris, Julia, Maccy, Polly & Jo.
 It's been a great year - always a pleasure!